Skip to Content

 Mount Ida

-Mount Ida is among the best places to rockhound in Arkansas for high-quality quartz crystals.
-Here, you can also find rock crystals, smoky quartz crystals, or wavellite.
-Some of the quartz specimens you can find in this area can be pretty big.
+Mount Ida is among Arkansas’s best places to rockhound for high-quality quartz crystals.
+You can also find rock crystals, smoky quartz crystals, or wavellite here.
+Some of the quartz specimens in this area can be pretty big.

 One famous location in this region is the Wegner Quartz Mine, where some of the most beautiful quartz specimens have been unearthed, while rock crystals and smoky quartz can be found in Fisher Mountain.